Skip to content

 Risks & Trade-Offs

-• Drilling and operational risk: Not every well produces at projected rates.
-Mechanical issues, geology, and weather can affect outcomes.
+• Drilling and operational risk: Not every well hits projected rates.
+Mechanical problems, geology surprises, and weather can all affect outcomes.

-• Commodity price risk: Revenue depends on oil and gas prices, which fluctuate based on global supply and demand.
+• Commodity price risk: Your revenue rides on oil and gas prices, and those move with global supply and demand.

-• Illiquidity: Working interests are not publicly traded.
-Plan for a multi-year holding period.
-Always consult a tax professional before relying on any deduction.
+• Illiquidity: Working interests aren't publicly traded.
+Plan on a multi-year hold, and always talk to a tax professional before relying on any deduction.

 Estimate Your Tax Savings